saeedkhaki92/Yield-Prediction-DNN/README.md

 ## Getting Started

- Please install following packages in Python3:
+ Please install the following packages in Python3:

  - numpy